Across the Tracks

 Across the Tracks is a 1991 American drama film about track and field directed and written by Sandy Tung.
 It stars Rick Schroder, Brad Pitt, Carrie Snodgress, and David Anthony Marshall.

 Plot

-Joe Maloney (Brad Pitt) is a straight A student vying for an athletic scholarship to Stanford.
-He lives with his mother (Carrie Snodgress) in a trailer park in Gardena, CA. His well laid plans for the future are thrown into turmoil when his troubled younger brother Billy (Rick Schroder) is released from Juvenile Detention following his arrest for stealing a car and comes to live with them back home.
+Joe Maloney (Brad Pitt) is a straight A student vying for an athletic scholarship to Stanford University.
+He lives with his mother (Carrie Snodgress) in a trailer park in Gardena, CA. His well laid plans for the future are thrown into turmoil when his troubled younger brother Billy (Rick Schroder) is released from a juvenile detention facility following his arrest for stealing a car and comes to live with them back home.